meaning-matters/DCatalog/README.txt

 - I only use ItemModel objects instead of Core Data's Item to not pull in NSMangedObject stuff into the class APIs.
 For this reason using a fetched results controller was not (easily) possible.

+- I'm aware that having to create images from data (Base64 string) every time is not efficient.
+An in-memory image cache (using `id` as key for example) could be added in case things get a little slow.